rednafi/rednafi.com/content/python/module_getattr.md

 cat.something_else
 ```

-In this class, `__getattr__` defines what happens when specific attributes are accessed.
+In this class, `__getattr__` defines what happens when specific attributes are accessed,
-Plus, this lets you manage how missing attributes behave.
-Since Python 3.7, you can also
+allowing you to manage how missing attributes behave.
+Since Python 3.7, you can also define
-define `__getattr__` at the module level to handle attribute access on the module itself.
+`__getattr__` at the module level to handle attribute access on the module itself.

 For instance, if you have a module `my_module.py`: